PatrickCHennessey/Excel/Formulas_and_Templates/Formulas/Variance_and_Standard_Deviation/Readme.md

 **Variance.S**

-*Used in calculating samples within a set of data*
+*Note: Used in calculating samples within a set of data*

 =VAR.S(C4:C13)

 **Standard Deviation.S**

-*Used in calculating samples within a set of data*
+*Note: Used in calculating samples within a set of data*

 =STDEV.S(C4:C13)